-Laboratory Demonstrator
+A. Laboratory Demonstrator:

 - 1. Secures a copy of the laboratory manual from the Laboratory Coordinator. - 2.
 Reads the laboratory exercises before coming to class. - 3.
 Checks the materials needed and request the same to the Laboratory Technician assigned two days before the actual laboratory performance. - 4.
-Checks the attendance, laboratory general checklist such as laboratory gown and other protective personal equipment of the students. - 5.
-Assists the laboratory coordinator in the performance of the lab exercises, in facilitating written and practical exams and in checking the lab quiz or exam. - 6.
+Checks the attendance, laboratory general checklist such as laboratory gown and other protective personal equipment of the students.

+- 5. Assists the laboratory coordinator in the performance of the lab exercises, in facilitating written and practical exams and in checking the lab quiz or exam. - 6.
 Implements laboratory safety and practices and observe students' compliance to prevent accident. - 7.
 Comes to class on time. - 8.
 Stays in the lab all throughout the entire laboratory period. - 9.
 Attends classes regularly. - 10.
 Performs other duties as instructed by the laboratory coordinator.

-Laboratory Technician
+B. Laboratory Technician:

 - 1. Maintains the general appearance of the laboratories as neatly and orderly as possible. - 2.
 Systematically stores in appropriate shelves, cabinets, etc all equipment, apparatus and supplies. - 3.
 Labels all materials in the laboratory classes for easy identification. - 4.
 Stays in the lab for at least one (1) hour after all the needed requirements are provided for a particular period. - 5.
-Works with rapport or relates well with the laboratory coordinator. - 6.
-Performs other duties as instructed by the laboratory coordinator. - 7.
-Prepares the lab materials on time. - 8.
-Opens the laboratory before the scheduled lab hours. - 9.
-Attends classes regularly. - 10.
+Stays in the lab for at least one (1) hour after all the needed requirements are provided for a particular period. - 6.
+Works with rapport or relates well with the laboratory coordinator. - 7.
+Performs other duties as instructed by the laboratory coordinator. - 8.
+Prepares the lab materials on time.

+- 9. Opens the laboratory before the scheduled lab hours. - 10.
+Attends classes regularly. - 11.
 Assist during the practical examination effectively and efficiently.

-GRADING SYSTEM
+IV.
+THE GRADING SYSTEM